Slow Cooker Beef Brisket with BBQ Sauce

 Pour liquid in slow cooker into a saucepan.
 Bring to simmer over medium high heat and reduce until it thickens to a syrup consistency (it thickens more as it cools).

 Meanwhile, drizzle brisket with oil then roast in a 200C/390F oven for 15 minutes until brown spots appear.
 Remove then baste generously with Sauce, then return to oven for 5 minutes.
 Remove and baste again, then return to oven for 5 – 10 minutes until it caramelises and looks like the photos.
 (See note for BBQ option)

 TO SERVE: Slice brisket thinly across the grain and serve with remaining BBQ Sauce.
 This is terrific served as a meal with sides or piled high onto rolls with Coleslaw as sliders.
 See Note 3 for more ideas.

-1. This recipe will work on any slow cooking cut of beef but it works best with brisket because it holds its shape once slow cooked until tender, so it can be sliced.
-Other slow cooking cuts of beef like chuck beef, gravy beef (an Australian stewing cut) and short ribs have more connective tissues running through them so they fall apart after slow cooking so they can't be sliced.
-You could use a chuck beef roast that is tied together, but the pieces will fall apart more when sliced.
+1. Beef - This recipe will work on any slow cooking cut of beef but it works best with brisket because it holds its shape once slow cooked until tender, so it can be sliced.
+See post for more info.
+Best sub is chuck beef roast that's rolled and tied.

 SLOW COOKER on HIGH: Same recipe, 4.5 hours for 1.5 kg / 3 lb or 5 hours for 2 kg / 4 lb.
 Follow same directions.